Wolf-Rayet stars in the Small Magellanic Cloud as testbed for massive star evolution

-\textbf{Reverse mass transfer.} In some binaries, a WR star may also form from the initially less massive star.
+In some binaries, a WR star may also form from the initially less massive star.
 For this to happen, the binary must have survived an earlier phase of, most probably, stable mass transfer (see above), and the initially more massive star (e.g., the WR star in the WR+O binaries discussed above) will likely be a compact object by the time reverse mass transfer starts.
 Due to the large mass ratio in this situation, the system will likely undergo CE evolution at this stage, out of which it may emerge as a WR binary with a compact companion (WR+cc).

 Again, this scenario may apply to the apparently single WR stars, because for not too large compact object masses radial velocity variations may remain small.
 While the compact companion may accrete matter from the wind of the WR star and become a strong X-ray source, the X-ray emission may also be weak, in particular if the compact object is a black hole and when the formation of an accretion disk is avoided \citep{Shapiro76}.
 Since the secondary star has accreted substantial amounts during the first, stable, mass transfer phase, the resulting WR star can be expected to show a steep hydrogen profile (cf.\,Fig.\,\ref{fig:quadruplot}, bottom).

 Thus the hot apparently single WN stars in the SMC could also be well explained through this scenario.
 Since some of the WR+O binaries will merge or might break up when the first supernova occurs, the number of the WR+cc binaries is expected to be smaller than that of WR+O binaries.
 Nevertheless, the reverse mass transfer scenario offers the chance that among the apparently single WR stars in the SMC, we may soon detect the first direct double black hole progenitor with black holes as massive as those recently detected by LIGO \citep{Abbott16, Abbott16b, Abbott17}.